Wheat vs Rice vs Lupin Fillings: Which Heat Pack Is Best?

 Perfect for: Short bursts of relief or those who prefer a barely-there weight and neutral scent.

-Lupin Heat Packs — the new favourite
+Lupin Heat Packs – A Consideration for Allergy-Aware Users

 Quick comparison